 - ‘Please’ and ‘thank you’ are the words that can change the entire tone of the conversation – use them often.

-Unfortunately, you won’t always have excellent experience when dealing with customer service representatives, but keeping these simple things in mind should help you get quality customer support most of the times.
+Unfortunately, you won’t always have an excellent experience when dealing with customer service representatives, but keeping these simple things in mind should help you get quality customer support most of the time.

 If you would like to learn more, check out our article about Customer communication.

 Discover on your own

 Knowledge is important, but only when put into practice.
 Test everything in our academy right inside the LiveAgent.

 Try out LiveAgent for FREE